What the hell is Erythritol?

 You can incorporate into your favorite desserts like custards, mousses and other such delicacies.
 One thing to be noted is that it may not bring about the same taste as sugar in baked items as it is an artificial sweetener.

-All in all, erythritol can serve to be an excellent alternative to table sugar to avoid excessive intake of calories and unhealthy sugar.
+All in all, this gives you an idea about What the hell is Erythritol.
+Erythritol can serve to be an excellent alternative to table sugar to avoid excessive intake of calories and unhealthy sugar.
 Taking it in moderate amounts can greatly help you in losing those extra pounds and lead you to a healthy and balanced lifestyle.